DmitriyRF/NewPlugin/README.md

 <p>One what you can do to secure plugin is prevent users to calling the plugin in directly.
 Because frequently, hackers tried visit the file directly instead wordpress loaded.</p>
 <h3>Creating a Custom Post Type</h3>
 <p>Register post by function register_post_type() that should be invoked through the 'init' action.
 The parameters is described on codex page.</p>
+<h3>Metadata and Metaboxes</h3>
+<p>The Metadata API is a simple and standarized way for retrieving and manipulating metadata of various WordPress object types. it's like box for custom field.</p>